Labyrinth Parent Handbook / FAQ

 How do I drop a class?
 If you need to drop a class, use the tab for adding and dropping classes.
 Click on "Drop" next to the class you are dropping.

-Classes need to be dropped prior to the drop deadline, or you will be charged for the following session.
 If you drop a class during the middle of the year, you will lose your last month’s tuition for that class.

 Do I need to have a job?
 Yes.
 “Co-op” is short for “co-operative”, and requires the effort of all the members.
 Each Labyrinth family is assigned a co-op job for which the adult is responsible every week (including weeks s/he cannot attend for any reason).